aivener/listuva/project6/project6.md

 I tested the experience layer.
 My first objective was to get as much code coverage as possible.
 I got it up to 98% with 99% of the views.py being covered.

 in order to run the tests
+* load the test.json fixture into teh database
 * be inside the exp_layer container
 * pip install coverage
 * coverage run --source='.' manage.py test